ArekusuNaito/knowledge-notes/game-design/software-engineering-exercise-patch-notes-on-every-pokemon-generation.md

         - The third form is called "Ultra Necrozma", but the gimmick here its that it needs to be transformed in either "Dusk Mane" or "Dusk Wings".
 Make it hold the "Ultranecrozium Z" and then use the move "Ultra Burst" in the Battle screen and it will transform.
 It works like a Mega Evolution or Primal Reversion.
 - [UPDATED] Pokemon rebalaced stats
     - 26 Pokemon have their stats rebalanced
+- [UPDATED] Pokemon Events
+    - Alolan Exeggutor
+    - Guardian Deities
+        - Tapu Koko
+        - Tapu Lele
+        - Tapu Bulu
+        - Tapu Fini
+    - Cosmog
+    - Solgaleo [SUN ONLY]
+    - Lunala [MOON ONLY]
+    - Necrozma
+    - Sandygast
+    - Ultra Beasts
+        - Ultra Beasts are just roaming an specific area and don't have an overworld sprite in the Normal Versions
+        - Ultra Beasts have an Overworld Model in the Ultra Versions.
+This just gives me the feeling of how lazy and unethical this feels.
+            - Nihilego
+            - Buzzwole [SUN ONLY]
+            - Pheromosa [MOON ONLY]
+            - Xurkitree
+            - Kartana [SUN ONLY]
+            - Celesteela [MOON ONLY]
+            - Blacephalon [ULTRA SUN ONLY]
+                - Doesn't have an Overworld model for some inconsistent game-design reason.
+            - Stakataka [ULTRA MOON ONLY]
+                - Doesn't have an Overworld model for some inconsistent game-design reason.

 - [IMPORTANT] Only some Mega-stones were added at Launch and can be obtainable in the game.
     - While it's true that Mega-evolution is not what this game is about, it's fair to add these items, since they are part of the Pokemon legacy.
     - Some Mega stones were distributed via Mistery Gift.
 This is an issue as new players won't have any way to get the missing Mega evolution stones.